 Positive Customer Feedback – CRG Custody HCP Sarah Hammerton

-This week we received the following recognition from Derbyshire Police for the work undertaken by one of our Custody HCPs.
+We recently received the following recognition from Derbyshire Police for the work undertaken by one of our Custody HCPs.
 The Custody Sergeant wrote of Sarah’s actions:

 ‘I would like to bring to your attention the excellent work of Sarah Hammerton in our custody suite today.
 We had a male brought in to custody who when presented at the custody desk was calm and engaging he was alert, orientated, and as such the booking in process was completed easily and in a timely fashion.

 The detainee did disclose some mental health problems and also some previous self-harm but by comparison presently a relatively low risk when compared to many other detainees in custody.
-The male did has a small cut to the side of his head behind the left ear and a little bruising.
+The male had a small cut to the side of his head behind the left ear and a little bruising.
 The detainee did not complain of excessive pain and discomfort as a result of this injury.
 He stated he did not know how he had got the injury.

 In accordance with our policy the male was sent to see the HCP as he had a head injury.
 After examination of the detainee, Sarah had noted additional bruising around the head area and noted that the positioning of the bruising could indicate a serious head injury.
 She informed me that to rule out a more serious head injury that what was initially thought that the detainee would have to be taken to hospital for a scan.
 As a result of this scan we were updated by officers at the hospital that the detainee did indeed have a serious head injury in the form of a bleed on the brain.